 - Help your student work out a system for keeping their financial information organized.
 What should they keep?
 Receipts?
 Bills?
 Tax information?
 How will they keep it organized?
 Why is it important?

 How can I encourage my student to be more financially independent?

-- If you sense that your student is struggling with expenses, try not to come to her rescue too quickly.
+- If you sense that your student is struggling with expenses, try not to come to the rescue too quickly.
 However, there may be other ways to help.
-Consider a care package with some essentials (snacks, laundry detergent, a roll of quarters for laundry) to help her make ends meet.
+Consider a care package with some essentials (snacks, laundry detergent, a roll of quarters for laundry) to help them make ends meet.
 Consider a gift card for coffee or a local restaurant for a holiday or birthday.
 Small gifts can help without feeling as though you are taking over your student’s expenses.

 - Suggest that your student look for online sites or apps that can help them with the budgeting process.
 Sites such as mint.com or You Need a Budget are popular with many students and young adults.

 - Suggest that your student investigate whether their school offers a personal finance or financial literacy course.